jdorfman/arduino-basics/README.md

 In a medium sauce pan...

-1. take your laptop out of the meduim sauce pan
+1. take your laptop out of the medium sauce pan
 2. In the terminal, do: `npm install -g johnny-five`
 3. Install Atom.
 Oh, and `apm install script` you'll be wanting that.
 4. If you're running Ubuntu or another Linux distro, In the terminal, do: